Filters Filters — How Pool Filters Work: Sand, Cartridge & DE Filter Guide

 How Pool Filters Work: The Basics

-This is one of the most common questions we see from pool owners, and for good reason — understanding how your filter actually works can save you hundreds in maintenance costs.
-Understanding how your specific filter type works helps you maintain it properly and troubleshoot issues when they arise.
+Understanding how your filter actually works can save you hundreds in maintenance costs.
+Knowing how your specific filter type works helps you maintain it properly and troubleshoot issues when they arise.

 All pool filters operate on the same basic principle: your pool pump pulls water from the pool through the skimmer and main drain, pushes it through the filter media where contaminants are trapped, then returns clean water to the pool through the return jets.
 The key difference lies in what type of filter media is used to capture debris.